UmBsublime/FirstStepsWithOVH-Cloud/README.md

 ## WHAT NEXT

-This demo is not fully fonctionnal and there are a few things we can add to make it fully fonctionnal.
+This demo is not fully fonctional and there are a few things we can add to make it fully fonctional.

 #### Make wordpress media read/write from object storage

-This demo does not take into acount media added into wordpress, only one of the web frontends will reveive it.
+This demo does not take into acount media added into wordpress, only one of the web frontends will receive it.
 To fix this you could write/use a wordpress plugin to offload media to Object Storage like the OVH PCS service which is OpenStack Swift.

 #### Configure everything will only scripts